↑ Use the above buttons to navigate ↑

-2SLGBTQI youth in Canada face unique and significant challenges across all aspects of society, such as education, healthcare, and housing.
-They experience higher rates of discrimination, harassment, and violence compared to their heterosexual and cisgender peers.
-Particularly for trans youth in Canada, they report experiencing very high levels of sexual harassment, while over one-third have faced physical violence or threats.
-These experiences contribute to poor mental health outcomes, including increased rates of anxiety, depression, and social isolation.
-Even when experiencing harm, 2SLGBTQI youth lack affirming support systems.
-Many 2SLGBTQI youth avoid seeking formal support due to fears of being outed, mistrust of authorities, and concerns around confidentiality.
+2SLGBTQI youth in Canada face serious challenges in many parts of life, including education, healthcare, and housing.
+They experience more discrimination, harassment, and violence than their heterosexual and cisgender peers.
+In particular, trans youth in Canada report very high levels of sexual harassment, and over one-third have faced physical violence or threats.
+These experiences can lead to poor mental health, including higher rates of anxiety, depression, and social isolation.
+Even when they are harmed, 2SLGBTQI youth often lack supportive systems.
+Many avoid seeking help because they fear being outed, don’t trust authorities, or are worried about their privacy.

-2SLGBTQI students are also severely misunderstood and mis-represented.
-Despite warnings for what 2SLGBTQI students want and need, policies in provinces like Alberta and Saskatchewan have moved forward in requiring parental consent for name and pronoun changes.
-These policies will only further exacerbate feelings of exclusion and will cause harm to students who cannot come out to their families.
+2SLGBTQI students are often misunderstood and misrepresented.
+Despite knowing what 2SLGBTQI students need, some provinces, like Alberta and Saskatchewan, have passed policies requiring parental consent to change a student’s name or pronouns.
+These policies make students feel more excluded and can harm those who cannot come out to their families.

 Youth in Canada represent a dynamic and diverse demographic that plays a crucial role in shaping the country’s future.
 With a population of over 7 million individuals in Canada, they are full of potential (Government of Canada, 2021).
 Youth in Canada are more educated than previous generations and digitally well connected (Government of Canada, 2022).
 They are increasingly vocal about issues like climate change, social justice, and mental health.
 Many youth in Canada are civically engaged and work hard to hold their governments accountable (Government of Canada, 2024).
 Over the past decade, more youth are interested in seeing themselves represented in leadership roles and equitable employment opportunities to ensure their voices are heard and respected.